Chuck Yeager, 1st to break sound barrier, dies at 97

 He was “the most righteous of all those with the right stuff,” said Maj.
 Gen. Curtis Bedke, commander of the Air Force Flight Test Center at Edwards.

-Yeager, from a small town in the hills of West Virginia, flew for more than 60 years, including piloting an X-15 to near 1,000 mph at Edwards in October 2002 at age 79.
+Yeager, from a small town in the hills of West Virginia, flew for more than 60 years, including piloting an F-15 to near 1,000 mph (1,609 kph) at Edwards in October 2002 at age 79.

 “Living to a ripe old age is not an end in itself.
 The trick is to enjoy the years remaining,” he said in “Yeager: An Autobiography.”